rchui/pyql/README.md

 ## Usage
     pyql.py [-h] [-d DATABASE] [-n DATABASE]

+## Prepare input
+Database file: database.db
+List each one csv file per line, each csv file is a table in the database See test.db for example

 ## Optional Arguments
     -h, --help                          show this help message and exit -d DATABASE, --database DATABASE    database to query from